 A tiered approach to devolution

-To become more efficient and empower more teams to build and serve their audiences, Shelter needs to decentralise the everyday regular publishing – with training and support from the digital product teams in England and Scotland.
+To become more efficient and allow teams to better serve their audiences, Shelter has committed to devolving the everyday regular publishing – with training and support from the digital product teams in England and Scotland.

 Tier 2